SamChenYu/HelloRenderingEngine-Notes/Lecture3.md

 ## Headers and Sources
 - Headers (.h, .hpp, .hxx) contains declarations
 - Sources (.cpp .cxx) contain definitions
 Sometimes headers contain definitions, mostly they are in sources

 Sources are parallel universes.
 During compilation they know nothing about each other.

 A.cpp => A.o
-B.cpp => B.o ==> Linking
+B.cpp => B.o ==> Linking everything
 C.cpp => C.o

 The case for reducing dependencies:
-- If you make changes and recompile A.cpp, then only that will recompile.
+- If you make changes and recompile `A.cpp`, then only that will recompile.
-- If you make changes and recompile A.hpp, then it will have to recompile everything that depends on it - if you have a big dependency chain then that is expensive.
+- If you make changes and recompile `A.hpp`, then it will have to recompile everything that depends on it - if you have a big dependency chain then that is expensive.

 The case for increasing visibility:
-- B can see the definition for bar(), but it can't see the definition for foo.
+- B can see the definition for `bar()`, but it can't see the definition for `foo()`.
 If it could the compiler could have optimized it better.

 ``` cpp
 // === A.hpp ===